“My command is this:Love each other as I have loved you”| John 15:12

 + to be bearers of God’s healing and reconciling love.

-As ambassadors for Christ,we are dedicated to share the Good News of God in Christ through the Sacraments,Liturgy,Music and by attending to the needs of all people in the name of Jesus.
-We are inclusive,welcoming,catholic in worship,reformed in our appreciation of scripture,and we rejoice greatly in our diversity.
+We are dedicated to share the Amazing News of God’s radical love through the Sacraments, Liturgy, Music and by attending to the needs of all people in the name of Jesus.
+We are inclusive, progressive, welcoming, catholic in worship, reformed in our appreciation of scripture, and we rejoice greatly in our diversity.

-Our corporate life is centered and grounded in the celebration of the Holy Eucharist and the use of The Book of Common Prayer (enriched by contemporary liturgies),enhanced by a variety of music.
+Our corporate life is centered and grounded in the celebration of the Holy Eucharist and the use of The Book of Common Prayer (enriched by contemporary liturgies), enhanced by a variety of music.

 + The Salvation Army and Churches United for the Homeless.